-We have granted the underwriters a 30-day option to purchase up to additional shares at the public offering price, less underwriting discounts and commissions.

-64,503,644 shares (or 65,328,644 shares if the underwriters exercise in full their option to purchase additional shares)

-We estimate that the net proceeds from this offering will be approximately \$159.6 million, or approximately \$183.7 million if the underwriters exercise their option to purchase additional shares in full, at the public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Common stock offered by us shares Underwriters' option to purchase additional shares from us We have granted the underwriters a 30-day option to purchase up to additional shares at the public offering price, less underwriting discounts and commissions.
+Common stock to be outstanding immediately after this offering shares (or shares if the underwriters exercise in full their option to purchase additional shares) Use of proceeds We estimate that the net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional shares in full, at the public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering, together with our existing cash, cash equivalents and marketable securities, to fund the development of our multiple RAS programs, including our RAS(ON) portfolio and our SOS1 program, and our 4EBP1/mTORC1 program and other general corporate purposes, which may include the hiring of additional personnel, capital expenditures and the costs of operating as a public company.
 See "Use of proceeds" on page 75 for a more complete description of the intended use of proceeds from this offering.

-See "Risk factors" beginning on page 11 and other information included or incorporated by reference in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.

-Nasdaq Global Select Market symbol
+Risk factors See "Risk factors" beginning on page 11 and other information included or incorporated by reference in this prospectus for a discussion of factors that you should consider carefully before deciding to invest in our common stock.
+Nasdaq Global Select Market symbol "RVMD"